Written By : Hammad Rehman (AVP - Infrastructure and Administration)

-Meteoric pace with which technologies are evolving distress enterprises for increasing infrastructure cost and maintenance.
-Most of the recent market bombarding technologies demand larger infrastructure provisioning, deployment and expenses thus require more resources and maintenance affecting abruptly the final ROI.
+The meteoric pace with which technologies are evolving distress enterprises by increasing infrastructure costs and maintenance.
+Most of the recent market-bombarding technologies demand larger infrastructure provisioning, deployment and expenses thus requiring more resources and maintenance affecting abruptly the final ROI.
 Imagine the evolution from physical computers to virtualization, DevOpsSec, Dockers-containers, CRI-O, Kubernetes, microservices architecture and service mesh implementation.
-Many enterprises, at this moment, are hesitant to make a quick decision whether to invest to cope with technology change or to keep dragging enterprise with the current implementation that they have.
+Many enterprises, at this moment, are hesitant to make a quick decision whether to invest to cope with technological change or to keep dragging enterprises with the current implementation that they have.

-Software-defined infrastructure conceptualize and encompasses all of the components mentioned in the above paragraph.
-A centralized API console contributes and administers operations and management of each component providing benefit to managing from one central platform.
+Software-defined infrastructure conceptualizes and encompasses all of the components mentioned in the above paragraph.
+A centralized API console contributes to and administers operations and management of each component providing benefits to managing from one central platform.

-Having core data centre components virtualized and enclosed in a container contribute to centralized management through one platform certainly providing ultimate agility, reliability, security, and scaling automatically accommodating outpouring workload scenarios and optimized performance.
+Having core data centre components virtualized and enclosed in a container contributes to centralized management through one platform certainly providing ultimate agility, reliability, security, and scaling automatically accommodating outpouring workload scenarios and optimized performance.
 An appropriate implementation of SDDC would discover and accommodate spikes in workload preemptively and scale automatically.
-As the control of the software-defined data centre automated by software leveraging hardware configuration through intelligent software subsystem.
+The control of the software-defined data centre is automated by software leveraging hardware configuration through intelligent software subsystems.

-A perfect example of a software-defined network is Kubernetes SDN or OpenShiftSDN that administer automatic IP and port assignment to each pod/container/service that spins up and de-allocates those when destroyed.
+A perfect example of a software-defined network is Kubernetes SDN or OpenShiftSDN which administers automatic IP and port assignment to each pod/container/service that spins up and de-allocates those when destroyed.